-If a parent/guardian chooses not to immunize their child, or a staff member chooses not to be immunized against the diseases listed above; a valid exemption form must be obtained.
-Individuals may call the Health Unit at (519) 254-2146 ext.1222 to request an exemption package and complete a mandatory education session.
-The completed exemption form must be kept on file by the child care centre.
+If a parent/guardian of a child who cannot receive immunization(s) due to medical reasons or chooses not to immunize their child for non-medical reasons, or a staff member, volunteer, or student chooses not to be immunized against the diseases listed above, a valid exemption form must be obtained.
+The completed exemption form must be kept on file by the child care centre and a copy must be sent to the WECHU.

-In the event of an outbreak or case of a vaccine preventable disease (e.g., measles), children and staff who are not immunized may be restricted from attending the child care centre in order to minimize the risk of spreading the disease.
+In the event of an outbreak or case of a vaccine preventable disease is identified (e.g., measles), children, staff, volunteers, and/or students who are not immunized may be restricted from attending the child care centre in order to minimize the risk of spreading the disease.